Osborne Macharia: Works

-Kippiri Women
+Kipipiri 4

 One of Macharia's photographic collections is based on the legend of the Kipipiri Women who lived in the Kipipiri forest.
 The Kipipiri women were four warriors, wives of the four generals of the Mau Mau, who found innovative ways to incorporate their culture and hairstyles in the efforts to defeat British imperialist rule of Kenya.
 Every full moon, the women would dress themselves in elaborate hairstyles that would be useful in their revolutionary efforts.

 Their leader, Bobo, had hair twisted in elaborate knots and curls that mirrored the map the women would use to navigate the caves in which their husbands would hide at night to plan.
 The second in command, Chep, was skilled in weaponry and combat and had the extraordinary ability to see in the dark.
 Her hair was woven into large curls so that she could hide knives and other weapons in it.
 The third warrior, Achi, was the most skilled chef in the village.
 Her job was to prepare and carry large amounts of food to and from the village in her basket-weaved hair.
 She is depicted as having a strong neck, so as to always keep her head level and the food stored in her hair upright.
 The last warrior, Mwende, was the entertainer of the village.
 She never ventured into the forest but instead prepared the women at home to welcome the men back from war when they returned.
 Her hair resembled large sound amplifiers, and she wore a mouth-piece connected to pipes that allowed her vocals to travel to the amplifiers in her head.